 Can I control the Fire Stick 4K with my phone if my kids lose the remote?

 Yes!
-This has saved me multiple times.
-The Fire TV app (available for iOS and Android) turns your phone into a remote control.
-It works over your home Wi-Fi network and includes all the same functionality, including voice search.
-I’ve found it particularly useful when the remote inevitably ends up under the couch or repurposed as a toy spaceship.
+The Fire TV app (available for iOS and Android) turns your phone into a remote control over your home Wi-Fi network.
+It’s saved me multiple times when the remote ended up under the couch or repurposed as a toy spaceship.

-The parental controls are surprisingly effective, allowing you to set PIN protection for purchases and content above specified ratings.
-You can create separate kids’ profiles that only show age-appropriate content.
-What I like is that you can set time limits and bedtimes in the Fire TV settings, which helps avoid the “just one more episode” battles at bedtime.
+The parental controls are surprisingly effective — PIN protection for purchases, separate kids’ profiles with age-appropriate content, and time limits to avoid the “just one more episode” battles at bedtime.

 Is the 4K version worth it if some of our TVs aren’t 4K yet?